 You may apply as a conjugal partner if:

-- an immigration barrier
+- an immigration barrier,

 - your marital status (for example, you are married to someone else and living in a country where divorce is not possible) or

-- your sexual orientation (for example, you are in a same-sex relationship and same-sex marriage is not permitted where you live)
+- your sexual orientation (for example, you are in a same-sex relationship and same-sex marriage is not permitted where you live) and

 You should not apply as a conjugal partner if:

-- You are engaged to be married.
-In this case, you should either apply as a spouse once the marriage has taken place or apply as a common-law partner if you have lived together continuously for at least 12 months.
+- you are engaged to be married (in this case, you should either apply as a spouse once the marriage has taken place or apply as a common-law partner if you have lived together continuously for at least 12 months).

 A son or daughter is dependent when the child:

-- depended largely on the financial support of a parent since becoming a spouse or common-law partner, or
+- depended largely on the financial support of a parent since they became a spouse or common-law partner, or

 You cannot be sponsored as a spouse, a common-law partner or a conjugal partner if:

-- you are under 16 years of age
+- you are under age 16,

 - you (or your sponsor) were married to someone else at the time of your marriage

-- you have lived apart from your sponsor for at least one year and either you (or your sponsor) are the common-law or conjugal partner of another person
+- you have lived apart from your sponsor for at least one year, and either you or your sponsor are the common-law or conjugal partner of another person,

 - Date Modified: